MarkEWaite/hello-world-plugin/README.md

-This plugin is written for the [Jenkins plugin tutorial](http://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial), and hence it's only useful as an example, and no other practical use.
+This plugin is written for the [Jenkins plugin tutorial](http://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial).
+It's only useful as an example, and no other practical use.
+This branch was used for a webinar with Capital One.

 # Quick install